 Hiring and training employees are expensive.
 So is living with a vacant position, which can compromise work quality and restrict company growth.

-At all times, you should aim to retain good employees while motivating them to do their best.
-The onboarding process, compensation and benefits package, and emphasis on a unique and pervasive company culture are all intended to increase employees’ satisfaction in their jobs.
+You should always aim to retain good employees while motivating them to do their best.
+The onboarding process, compensation and benefits package, and emphasis on unique and pervasive company culture are all intended to increase employees’ job satisfaction.